RonggangCui/AWS-UofA-Hackathon/README.md

-# 🌟 AWS Wildfire Solution Hackathon - Team 3: Disaster Watch 🌟
+# 🌟 AWS Wildfire Solution Hackathon - Disaster Watch 🌟

 🙏 Our Hearts Go Out to Those Affected by the Wildfires 🙏

-We are **Team 3**, and we are humbled to announce that our project, **Disaster Watch**, won **3rd Place** at the **AWS Wildfire Solution Hackathon** in Edmonton, AB, July 2024! 🥉✨ Our thoughts are with all those affected by the recent wildfires.
+We are thrilled to announce that our project, **Disaster Watch**, won **3rd Place** at the **AWS Wildfire Solution Hackathon** in Edmonton, AB, July 2024! 🥉✨ Our thoughts are with all those affected by the recent wildfires.
 We are grateful to AWS and the University of Alberta for organizing this important event, bringing together innovators to find solutions for such critical issues. 💖

 ## 🎯 Project Overview